One-Bowl Mini Pumpkin Spice Muffins (Flourless)

 How can I eat well while traveling?
 Part 2

-I’m usually pretty good at this but recently I fell apart.
+I’m usually pretty good at this, but recently, I fell apart.

 It was crazy at my house for a few weeks in a row as we scrambled to get our house ready to be put on the market.
-The stress in my home was palpable and the to-do lists were endless between work, home, and kids.
+The stress in my home was palpable, and the to-do lists were endless between work, home, and kids.
 Our comforting routine was all out of sorts, which left me floundering.

-Luckily, all the hard work paid off and the house was under contract before we knew it!
-That meant when we were away in Florida for vacation, we didn’t even need to worry about dealing with an open house or incoming offers.
+Luckily, all the hard work paid off, and the house was under contract before we knew it!
+That meant when we were away on vacation in Florida, we didn’t even need to worry about dealing with an open house or incoming offers.
 What a relief!

-Bring on the relaxation
+Bring on the relaxation.

 Warm weather, family time, and a blank to-do list had me feeling like….awhhhhhhh.
 I think I relaxed a little too much because, toward the end of the vacation, I wasn’t feeling too stellar.
-My diet was off track, my sleep was lacking (my kids always have a hard time sleeping in new places) and my physical activity level was embarrassing.
-I fell apart.
+My diet was a bit off track, my sleep was lacking (my kids always have a hard time sleeping in new places), and my physical activity level was embarrassing.

 I knew I didn’t have to make it up, just make it back on track.
-On the way home from Florida I reflected on the lessons I learned and the expertise I could share with those who’ve been in a similar scenario or want to avoid getting thrown off track completely while away.
-This builds on the wisdom Lucy shared in part one about being picky and sticking to what works well for you.
+On the way home from Florida, I reflected on the things I did well and the things that I could have done differently.
+This builds on the ideas Lucy shared in part one about being picky and sticking to what works well for you.

 Fun foods are fun, but only if they don’t stop the fun for YOU.

 I reminded myself of what we remind the tribe all the time.
 Your diet doesn’t need to be perfect.
 Annnnd there is a little more room (in my book) for fun foods while on vacation, because, well, it’s vacation!
-However, it doesn’t serve you to have so many fun foods that you feel terrible or wreck your goals.
-It can be a slippery slope here and only you can decide what feels like enough.
+However, having so many fun foods that you feel terrible or wreck your goals doesn’t serve you.
 Tapping into your intuitive eating skills can come in handy here.

 I’ll give you an example.
-I went out to eat one night in Florida and I wanted to enjoy a cocktail.
-So I did.
+I went out to eat one night in Florida and wanted to enjoy a cocktail.
+So I had one.
 Unfortunately, cocktails can include a lot of juice or flavored syrups that make me feel sick.
 The one I ordered was delicious and fruity – but definitely loaded with sugar.
-That night when we got back to the house, I was offered another sugary adult beverage.
-It sounded fun at the time but I declined.
-I knew that it might be enjoyable for a little bit but not for long.
-The next day I’d likely have a headache and an upset stomach.
+That night, when we returned to the house, I was offered another sugary adult beverage.
+It sounded fun at the time, but I declined.
+I knew it might be enjoyable for a bit, but the next day, I’d likely have a headache and an upset stomach.
 That’s no good when you are headed to the beach!

 Your body will usually tell you when you are overdoing it.

 Sometimes we don’t end up saying no to that second drink or the dessert.
 That’s okay.
-Nothing to beat yourself up about, it happens.
+Nothing to beat yourself up about.
+It happens.
 If your body responds in uncomfortable ways like feeling bloated, having indigestion, or not being able to sleep well, for example, don’t ignore those symptoms.
 Take those into consideration next time.
+In the meantime, you can do this yoga routine to try to feel better.

-I know a few people who just push through those things and completely zone out from their body’s cues.
-Ignoring these signals can lead to health problems, weight gain and throwing off our well-being.
-Go ahead and tune in, take note, and know where to draw the line next time.
+I know a few people who push through those things and completely zone out from their bodies’ cues.
+Continously ignoring these signals can lead to health problems, weight gain, and a loss of well-being.
+Go ahead, tune in, take note, and know where to draw the line next time.

-You know we love veggies at Well Balanced Nutrition and this will likely come to no surprise when I say…. you’ve got to find a way to fit in those veggies when on vacation.
-It is often the missing link!
+You know we love veggies at Well Balanced Nutrition, so it will likely come as no surprise when I encourage you to find a way to eat them while on vacation.
+Veggies provide fiber, water, antioxidants, vitamins, and minerals.
+Here are some things I did on this trip.

 2. Once we were there, my husband picked up a veggie tray from the grocery store.
 It was a simple way to make sure we had veggies that were easy to incorporate.
-Raw veggies and dip can be a great snack or round out lunch.
+Raw veggies and dip can be a great snack or round-out lunch.

 3. Make an egg casserole for breakfast.
 I love egg dishes because you can make them ahead and sneak veggies in at breakfast.
 We made this breakfast casserole and even my dad who doesn’t dig most veggies, enjoyed it.